 Gallery Stop 1: Esther Schipper

 Exhibit: “Paper Work” featuring works by Ceal Floyer and Karin Sander created with office supplies.
 The former artist created a series of gradated circular ink blots make by pressing grey pens onto the center of blotting paper sheets until the pens are out of ink.
-Whereas the latter artist utilizes objects such as a hole punch, clips, or tabs on A4 paper to make patterns.
+Whereas the latter artist utilizes objects such as a hole punch, clips, or tabs on A4 paper to design patterns.

 Gallery Stop 2: Kühlhaus Berlin.